Weakly saturated random graphs: Upper bound for strictly balanced

 from which, together with \cref{L_gamma}, the result follows (as then the number of such edges $\sum_i\1_{E_i}$, divided by its expectation ${n\choose2}\P(E_1)$, converges to 1 in probability, see again Section 4.3 of \cite{AS16} and the technique used in \eqref{EQ_2ndMM}).

-To this end, we bound the event $E_i\cap E_j$ by the union of events (1) $E_i\circ E_j$ that there are edge-disjoint induced $H$-ladders of heights $h$ based at $e_i$ and $e_j$, and, (2) $E_{ij}$ that there is an induced ladder of height $h$ based at $e_j$ that includes an edge of such a ladder based at $e_i$.
-By the BK Inequality and symmetry, $\P(E_i\circ E_j)\le \P(E_1)^2$.
-It thus suffices to show that
+To this end, we bound the event $E_i\cap E_j$ by the union of events (1) $E_i'\circ E_j'$ that there are edge-disjoint (not necessarily induced) uniform $H$-ladders of heights $h$ based at $e_i$ and $e_j$, and, (2) $E_{ij}$ that there is an induced uniform $H$-ladder of height $h$ based at $e_j$ that includes an edge of such a ladder based at $e_i$.